jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 In order to allow the user to interact with the buttons we will need to add an event listener.

-React event listeners is an additional topic we will revisit again in future lessons.
-For now we will add an `onClick` event listener and call `setCount` to update state.
+React event listeners are an additional topic we will revisit again in future lessons.
+They are essentially `synthetic events` based on the real underlying JS events and perform the same operations as before.
+Events you might have worked with before are:

+- click => onClick
+- submit => onSubmit
+- change => onChange
+- mouseover => onMouseOver

+For now we will add an `onClick` event listener that calls `setCount` to update state.

 Also, as with plain JavaScript or jQuery we will use an anonymous callback to pause the execution until the click event has occurred.